seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Three words, dear Romeo, and good night indeed.
 If that thy bent of love be honourable,
 Thy purpose marriage, send me word to-morrow,
-By one that I’ll procure to come to thee,
+By one that I'll procure to come to thee,
 Where and what time thou wilt perform the rite;
-And all my fortunes at thy foot I’ll lay
+And all my fortunes at thy foot I'll lay
 And follow thee my lord throughout the world.

 **Nurse**